AlphaRalph/IoTSensorBase/README.md

 ### How to read data from sensor

+In the first discussion a decision should be made on how the sensors should be implemented.
+The choice was between an implementation directly in the C# gateway or as a microservice outside of the gateway programming.

+* Using a C# implementation inside the gateway solution could make the storage of measured values in a Mongo-database redundant.
+* Implementing a micro-service for each sensor would make the solutuion more flexible.
+  Micro services can be implemented in any programming language.
+  They only have to store measured values to the database between sensor and gateway.

+We have decided to implement the sensors as a microService.
+We defined to program the microservices in Python as one team member has experience with this programming language.

 ### How to transfert data from sensor to gateway

 For the purpose of data security, measured values must be persistently buffered.